Discovery (Daft Punk album): Critical reception

 At Metacritic, which assigns a normalised rating out of 100 to reviews from mainstream publications, Discovery has an average score of 74, based on 19 reviews.
+Some listeners were confused by the more polished sound, the heavy metal element of "Aerodynamic", and the use of Auto-Tune.
 AllMusic's John Bush said that, with their comprehensive productions and loops, Daft Punk had developed a sound that was "worthy of bygone electro-pop technicians from Giorgio Moroder to Todd Rundgren to Steve Miller."
 Q wrote that Discovery was vigorous and innovative in its exploration of "old questions and spent ideals", hailing it as "a towering, persuasive tour de force" that "transcends the dance label" with no shortage of ideas, humour, or "brilliance".
 Q named Discovery one of the best 50 albums of 2001.

 Joshua Clover, writing in Spin, dubbed Discovery disco's "latest triumph".
 He felt that while it "flags a bit" near the end, the opening songs were on par with albums such as Prince's Sign o' the Times (1987) and Nirvana's Nevermind (1991).
 Stephen Dalton from NME found the pop art ideas enthralling and credited Daft Punk for "re-inventing the mid-'80s as the coolest pop era ever."
 In Entertainment Weekly, Will Hermes wrote that the "beat editing and EQ wizardry still wow," but asked Daft Punk for "less comedy, more ecstasy."
 Mixmag called Discovery "the perfect non-pop pop album" and said Daft Punk had "altered the course of dance music for the second time".

 Ben Ratliff from Rolling Stone wrote that few songs on Discovery matched the grandiosity of "One More Time".
 He found most of them "muddled – not only in the spectrum between serious and jokey but in its sense of an identity."
 In The Guardian, Alexis Petridis felt Daft Punk's attempt to "salvage" older musical references resembled Homework but was less coherent and successful.
 The Pitchfork editor Ryan Schreiber found the "prog and disco" hybrid "relatively harmless" and said it was not "meant to be judged on its lyrics", which "rarely go beyond sensitive junior high poetry".
 Robert Christgau, writing in The Village Voice, facetiously said the album may appeal to young enthusiasts of Berlin techno and computing, but it was too "French" and "spirituel" for American tastes.
 In a retrospective review for The Rolling Stone Album Guide (2004), Douglas Wolk gave Discovery three and a half out of five and wrote that "the more [Daft Punk] dumb the album down, the funkier it gets", with an emphasis on hooks over songs.